About CalmArms

 Bicep Curl

-Form tips: Keep elbows close to sides.
+Keep elbows close to sides.
 Avoid swinging or momentum.
-Control weight on descent.
+Control the descent.
 Squeeze at the top.

 Tricep Extension

-Form tips: Keep elbows pinned to sides.
+Pin elbows to sides.
 Only forearms move.
 Full extension without hyperextending.
 Stand upright.

 Shoulder Press

-Form tips: Sit upright, feet flat.
-Start at shoulder height with 90-degree elbows.
+Sit upright, feet flat.
+Start at shoulder height with 90° elbows.
 Press straight up, not forward.

 Lateral Raise

-Each rep is scored 0–100 across five weighted components.
-Weights vary by exercise for sport-specific accuracy.
+Each rep is scored 0–100 across five components.
+The weights shift slightly per exercise to match what actually matters for that movement.

 35%